 The link between artisanal products and art is very tight.
 Originally, the glass objects were everyday products such as cups or vases.
 However, a lot of glasswork is exhibited at people’s homes as decoration and becomes as such a work of art.
 This was already the case when Murano glass was used to impress the guests at European palaces and noble families, and is still the case now.
 Murano glass isn’t cheap due to all the manual work that goes into it, but it is now affordable for a larger audience.

 One step further is the creation of works of art in glass by artists from all over the world.
 These artists (usually) don’t make the glass themselves but design the object in close cooperation with a glassmaster.
 One example is Jan Fabre, who is working together with the same glassmaster in Murano since many years.
-You can admire his latest exhibition ‘Glass and Bone Sculptures 1977-2017’ at the Abbazia di San Gregorio (Dorsoduro) until the end of November.
-It is one of my 8 must-see pavilions of this year’s Art Biennale.
+You could admire his latest exhibition ‘Glass and Bone Sculptures 1977-2017’ at the Abbazia di San Gregorio (Dorsoduro) as one of my 8 must-see pavilions of the 2017 Art Biennale.

 I visited the shop and workplace of Panizzi to see how the Murano artisans work according to a design of an artist.
 These two brothers don’t make the glass itself but do the engraving.
 I watched the carving of a round plate with many parallel lines.
 I was really surprised to see how they create these curving lines with a free hand by turning the plate, while the machine is carving.
 It was fascinating.
 This piece will be an ‘eye’ of a sculpture which will be shown at the Venice Glass Week.
 It was so beautiful that it could as well have been a standalone object.